Aashna707/ai-seo-content-production-research/research/linkedin-posts/rand-fishkin-posts.md

-5. **Platform-native content is the zero-click strategy.** Building content that delivers value on-platform (LinkedIn posts, YouTube videos, Reddit threads) without requiring a click is the correct adaptation to both social algorithm changes and AI search changes.
+5. **Platform-native content is the zero-click strategy.** Building content that delivers value on-platform (LinkedIn posts, YouTube videos, Reddit threads) without requiring a Click is the correct adaptation to both social algorithm changes and AI search changes.